 Not all stakeholders are equal.
-Some matter more than others.
+Some matter more than others to the success of your work.

 Those stakeholders that are most powerful and important you will want to treat like VIPs, rolling out the red carpet and giving them your full attention.